Let God Sort Em Out: Singles and music videos

 Let God Sort Em Out's lead single "Ace Trumpets" was released on May 30, 2025.
-The song garnered media attention for lyrics that reference Pusha T's former boss and long-standing creative partner Ye, interpreted by some as being dismissive of Ye's public outbursts.
+The song garnered media attention for lyrics that reference Pusha T's former boss and long-standing creative partner West, interpreted by some as being dismissive of West's public outbursts.
 "Ace Trumpets", with its "icy drums, lush synths, and unsettling elegance", received positive reviews from music critics.
 Alex Hudson of Exclaim! commented: "The beat certainly isn't Pharrell's hookiest, but the thundering 808 bludgeons with pure muscle.
 Hell yeah—welcome back, guys."
 Tom Breihan of Stereogum wrote: "Pusha and Malice both sound cold and imperious.
 Malice's verse is a real masterclass."
 Dash Lewis of Pitchfork called the song "a menacing return to form for the coke rap auteurs.
 Pharrell Williams' beat, with its rimshot snare, chest-caving bass, and synth drone that sounds like a screwed-down tornado siren, conveys the same creeping tension he supplied Pusha with for 2022's It's Almost Dry."
 A lyric video was released on June 4.

 Described by publications as the second single, promotional single "So Be It" was released exclusively as a black-and-white Hannan Hussain-directed music video via YouTube and Instagram on June 17, depicting Clipse in a mansion with various classic luxury cars on the property.
-Some fans and journalists mistakenly thought the song was a diss toward Ye based on previewed lyrics.
+Some fans and journalists mistakenly thought the song was a diss toward West based on previewed lyrics.
 "So Be It" was well received by critics.
 Zachary Horvath of HotNewHipHop wrote that "potential dissing aside, the music is great on its own.
 Pharrell remains in tip-top shape here, with a head-bopping beat and a haunting sample to kick off the track.
 The verses from the Clipse stars are also sharp again and this is shaping up to be the rap AOTY."
 Preezy Brown of Vibe called the song a "triumphant return to form—sharp, stylish, and unapologetically elite", commenting that Pusha T "sounds as focused as ever" and Malice "delivers with cryptic flair".
 Brown also remarked: "Pharrell's production is masterful—strings and Arabian flourishes swirl into a backdrop that feels celebratory and menacing all at once."

 On July 10, Clipse released two more songs from the album exclusively on Apple Music in the hours leading up to the full release: firstly "Chains & Whips", and then "So Far Ahead".